National Core Indicators (NCI) Michigan

 Michigan has participated in the NCI project since 2011 and is one of 46 states including Washington, DC that do so.
 NCI provides a standardized way to measure and track indicators for persons with intellectual and developmental disabilities who are served through the public mental health system.
 The purpose of the program is to gather a standard set of performance and outcome measures that can be used to track the states' performance over time, to compare results across states, and to establish national benchmarks for services.

-MI-DDI provides the on-the-ground support for NCI by collaborating with local community mental health providers to get pre-survey and background information, recruiting and training interviewers for data collection, and inputting the survey responses into the national database.
+MI-DDI provides support for NCI by working with local community mental health providers to get pre-survey and background information, recruiting and training interviewers for data collection, and entering the survey responses into the national database.

 - Family: Family members and non-family guardians